libremfg/rhize-docs/content/reference/bpmn-configuration.md

     identifier:
 ---

-The Rhize BPMN acts as the tailored engine for processing low-code workflows designed within the BPMN UI.
+The Rhize BPMN acts as the tailored engine for processing low-code workflows designed within the [BPMN UI]{{< relref "/how-to/bpmn" >}}.
 The configurations manage the connection and data flow on the BPMN engine to the other Rhize microservices.

 ## http